-Relevant to candidates sitting Performance Management from September 2019
+Relevant to candidates sitting Performance Management

 The aim of the Performance Management exam is to develop knowledge and particularly skills in the application of management accounting techniques to quantitative and qualitative information for planning, decision making, performance evaluation, and control.